This column was updated on Jul. 27, 2018.

-That new wave of empty populist governance is sweeping across other western nations.
-And we’re starting to see it in Ontario too; it’s only been two weeks since the Ontario PCs were formally sworn in, but Doug Ford’s inability to grasp complex issues, demonstrated both during his tenure at Toronto City Hall, is now becoming rapidly apparent in Queen’s Park.
+That new wave of empty populist governance is sweeping across other western nations—and we’re starting to see it in Ontario too.
+It’s been mere weeks since the Ontario PCs were formally sworn in, but Doug Ford’s seeming inability and unwillingness to grasp complex issues, already demonstrated during his tenure at Toronto City Hall, is now becoming rapidly apparent in Queen’s Park.

-But that inability, of course, was never the selling feature for his broad coalition of voters in suburban and rural Ontario.
-It has always been his ability to antagonize.
-Every policy the Ford administration has launched so far—from scrapping oversight of the SIU to cancelling the Green Energy Initiative—seems designed to appeal to the voter who wanted to piss off the downtown cognoscenti, and break up their champagne socialist policies with a bit of old-school wisdom—to tell it exactly how it is, consequences be damned.
+But that intransigence, of course, was never the selling feature for his broad coalition of voters in suburban and rural Ontario: It has always been his ability to antagonize.
+Every policy the Ford administration has launched so far—from waylaying a law that would increase oversight of the police to cancelling the Green Ontario Fund—seems designed to appeal to the voter who wanted to piss off the downtown cognoscenti, and break up their champagne socialist policies with a bit of old-school wisdom—to tell it exactly how it is, consequences be damned.

 So “kakistocracy” may not be quite the the correct word for it.
 After all, the premier’s caucus and cabinet include plenty of people with lengthy careers in the public service.

 Our new government could be more accurately described as an “echthrocracy”: rule by antagonism.

 MORE: How Doug Ford did it